 The Chinese clientele is looking for powerful brands, a way to display prestige and success, and Burberry has fully met their expectations.

 Burberry now has a network of 57 stores in China and expects to reach 100 in less than five years.

 Burberry is going to settle in the 40 largest cities of China.

-The young Fuerdai alias the sons of rich people identify perfectly with these young British from wealthy families, but cultivated and having no complex …
+The young Fuerdai alias the sons of rich people identify perfectly with these young British from wealthy families but cultivated and have no complex …

 Burberry is an example of digital transformation with total adaptation to the Chinese market.

 That is why it is the 5th place in the classification because it allows its customers to make prestige and success clear.

 The brand sees its sales increase each year in Asia-Pacific and take 40% of its revenues from Chinese consumers.